Image-guided percutaneous procedure plus metronidazole versus metronidazole alone for uncomplicated amoebic liver abscess

 The most common complication of amoebiasis is the formation of a pus-filled mass inside the liver (liver abscess).
 Metronidazole is the drug of choice for treatment of amoebic liver abscesses, and this is followed by a luminal agent to eradicate the asymptomatic carrier state.
 However, a subset of patients with amoebic liver abscesses remains symptomatic, with a significant risk of rupture of the abscess into the peritoneum.
 The role of image-guided percutaneous therapeutic aspiration in these patients remains controversial.
 This review assesses the beneficial and harmful effects of image-guided percutaneous procedure plus metronidazole versus metronidazole alone in patients with uncomplicated amoebic liver abscess.

-Adults, Both sexes, Epidemic, Flash flood/Flood, Gastrointestinal infections, Health, Infections and infectious diseases (all), Logistics, Malaria and protozoal infections, Pain and anaesthesia, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Epidemic/Endemic, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Logistics, Malaria and protozoal infections, Pain and anaesthesia, Zoonotic and other pathogens